nlp-yang/blog.penso.info/_posts/2015-03-21-improve-blog-visibility.md

 <meta property="twitter:image:src" content="http://farm6.staticflickr.com/5135/5419272408_5f5e08784a_z.jpg" />
 {% endhighlight %}

-### Twitter Account

-While you can use [Twitter Cards](https://dev.twitter.com/docs/cards) without a Twitter Account, I highly suggest creating one.
-It allows you visitors to talk to you directly, and is a must-have for any blogger these days.
+*While you can use [Twitter Cards](https://dev.twitter.com/docs/cards) without a Twitter Account, I highly suggest creating one.
+It allows you visitors to talk to you directly, and is a must-have for any blogger these days.*

 ### Facebook OpenGraphs